 Aikido Breakfalls suggest what they are named for, breaking the force of your fall to the ground without injury.
 On the other hand, ukemi is the ability to receive a technique or fall safely and recover your balance.

-Learning how to develop good aikido ukemi is difficult to achieve.
-Many Aikidoka only focus on this skill in a limited way, as their main focus is on becoming a good performer of technique.
+Learning to develop good ukemi is difficult.
+Many Aikidoka focus on this skill in a limited way, as their main focus is on becoming a good performer of technique.

-One of the main reasons for this is that people in the West are generally highly competitive.
-We have been taught to put ourselves first, and that winning is better than losing.
+One of the reasons for this is people in the West are generally very competitive.
+We have been taught to put ourselves first... winning is better than losing.

-This means that we tend to concentrate more on performing Aikido techniques, and winning, rather than receiving Aikido breakfalls.
+This means that we tend to concentrate more on performing Aikido techniques, and winning, rather than receiving Aikido breakfalls and losing (gracefully).

 In my many travels of Aikido dojo, I have found hundreds of students that have a reasonable level of technique.
 But, most dojo only have a few good uke, that can be used for demonstrations.